TUMFTM/Lecture_AI_in_Automotive_Technology/Lecture 2 Practice Session/README.md

-# Artificial Intelligence in Automotive Technology - Lecture 2
+# Artificial Intelligence in Automotive Technology - Lecture 2 Practice Session

 In the practice session of lecture 2 we will define a special computer vision pipeline.
 The goal of the pipeline is to detect lane lines in images and video.
 We are using different images to check if we worked correctly and we are applying our computer vision knowhow from lecture 2.
 The data (videos and images) used in this exercise are based on the course "Self Driving Car Engineer Nanodegree" from Udacity.